 It’s happening.
 The festive season is here.
 There’s snow and ice everywhere, you can’t move in the shops, and you’re counting down the days until your week off.
 Right?

 You’re not alone!
 Everyone loves a week off work.
-With the promise of a big Christmas dinner, it makes sense that the last thing you would want to do in your roast potato induced coma is to think about work.
+With the promise of lots of food and drink, it makes sense that the last thing you would want to do in your roast potato induced coma is to think about work.
 We get it, so we’ve come up with a few ideas of how you and your colleagues can prepare for the festive shutdown so you can rest at ease on your week off.

 Leave Your Workplace Tidy